Why Building Permits Matter When Buying or Selling in Manitoba

 When it comes to buying or selling a home in Manitoba, most people focus on price, location, and condition.
 But there’s another important detail that can have a big impact on a real estate transaction: permits.
+It is key to understand why building permits matter when buying or selling in Manitoba and how they impact real estate transactions.

 What Is a Building Permit?

-One of the biggest tax benefits for Canadian homeowners is the Principal A building permit is approval from your local municipality that allows construction or renovations to take place on a property.
+building permit is approval from your local municipality that allows construction or renovations to take place on a property.
 In Manitoba, permits are commonly required for:

 • Finished basements